-In the UK, around 4,000 babies every year are stillborn.
-For half of these, there is no obvious cause, meaning parents are left without answers for why it happened.
-We need to better understand the causes of stillbirth, so that we can give parents the answers they need at a difficult time, and find ways to prevent stillbirth from happening in the future.
+When a baby dies after 24 weeks of pregnancy and before or during birth, it is known as a stillbirth.
+For around half of all stillbirths, there is no obvious cause, meaning that parents are left without answers for why it happened.
+We need to better understand the causes of stillbirth, so that we can give parents the answers they need at a difficult time and find ways of preventing stillbirth from happening in the future.

 What’s happening in this project?